 Breckland Council is situated in the County of Norfolk, which contains seven District Councils in total.
-The Breckland Council district covers an area of 1,305 sq kilometers and is one of the largest rural districts in England and has a population of 141,500 (Office for National Statistics Census 2021).
+The Breckland Council area has a population of 138,600.
+It covers an area of 1,305 sq kilometres and is one of the largest rural districts in England.
 The Council area has five main market towns which are Attleborough, Dereham, Swaffham, Thetford and Watton.
-There are also 112 parishes in Breckland, but the majority of the population is centered around these five market towns.
+There are also 112 parishes in Breckland but the majority of the population is centred around these five market towns.
 The Breckland area is shown in the map attached as Appendix 4.

-Number of Gambling Authorisations - Current Figures (May 2024)
+Number of Gambling Authorisations - Cu Figures (June 2018) rrent

-Betting Premises Licences 8
+Betting Premise Licences 10

 Bingo Premises Licences 1

-Adult Gaming Centre Premises Licences 4
+Adult Gaming Centre Premises

+Licences 5

-Family Entertainment Centre Premises Licences 0
+Family Entertainment Centre Premises

+Licences 0

-Alcohol Licensed Premises providing two or less gaming machines 81
+Alcohol licensed premises providing two

+or less gaming machines 71

+Alcohol licensed premises providing

-Alcohol Licensed Premises providing three or more gaming machines 11
+three or more gaming machines 8

 Club Gaming Permits 2

-Club Machine Permits 6
+Club Machine Permits 11

 Prize Gaming Permits 0

--